Eloy Jiménez Preview, Player Props: White Sox vs. Royals

 Eloy Jiménez At The Plate

-- Jimenez has had an RBI in 38 games this year (38.8%), including 13 multi-RBI outings (13.3%).
+- Jimenez has driven in a run in 38 games this year (38.4%), including 13 games with more than one RBI (13.1%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.